alexgo-io/alexlab-doc/docs/product-features/self-service-farming.md

 If the user decides to proceed, the **Farm Opening Cycle** will run from Cycle #81 to Cycle #90, lasting approximately 35 days.

-### Step 5
+### Step 5: Confirm Rewards Submission

-Once you're ready to move ahead, select the "Submit Rewards" button which will bring up the Confirmation panel.
+Once you're ready to move ahead, select the `Submit Rewards` button which will bring up the Confirmation panel.
 This panel provides a final overview of the farm creation, allowing you to double-check the total rewards and the farm opening period.
-If everything looks good, click "Confirm" 😎.
+If everything looks good, click `Confirm` 😎.

 <figure><img src="../.gitbook/assets/self-service-farming/farm-create-confirmation-panel.png" alt="" width="371"><figcaption></figcaption></figure>

-### Step 6
+### Step 6: Confirm the Transaction in Your Wallet

-After clicking "Confirm", you will need to confirm the transaction in your wallet.
+After clicking `Confirm`, you will need to confirm the transaction in your wallet.
 Here, your Stacks wallet is interacting with ALEX smart contract and is asking you for approval.
 Remember, in this farm creation transaction, you are transferring the total amount of rewards to the ALEX smart contract.

 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.